finbourne/finbourne-access-sdk-python/sdk/docs/UserRolesApi.md

     policy_collection_code = 'policy_collection_code_example' # str | The code of the policy collection to remove from the User Role

     try:
-        # [EXPERIMENTAL] RemovePolicyCollectionFromUserRole: Remove a policy collection from a user-role
+        # RemovePolicyCollectionFromUserRole: Remove a policy collection from a user-role
         await api_instance.remove_policy_collection_from_user_role(userid, policy_collection_scope, policy_collection_code)
     except Exception as e:
         print("Exception when calling UserRolesApi->remove_policy_collection_from_user_role: %s\n" % e)